View our Texas Tech Commitment video series to learn more.

 - While some courses will be delivered through online instruction, since we will be physically on campus together, there will be many opportunities to engage with professors through extended office hours, tutoring, and one-on-one discussions.

-- Face-to-face classes will only meet on campus.
+- Face-to-face classes will meet in specified classrooms and instructional labs as scheduled.
 Face-to-Face indicates that the faculty and the students are in the same physical location at the same time.
-Faculty use Blackboard to supplement in-class lectures and activities.
+Faculty may use Blackboard or other University-authorized online platforms (e.g., Microsoft 365) to supplement in-class lectures and activities.

 - Hybrid courses include a combination of online and face-to-face lectures